elucian/bee/draft/rationals.md

 **Note:** Q numbers are approximated numbers.

-* Default resolution for Q numbers is 0.001 (micro)
+* Default precision for Q numbers is 0.001 (micro)
-* Default resolution can be regulated with directive: #resolution:x
+* Default precision can be regulated with directive: #precision:x
-* Operator "≈" is using the default resolution if ± is not used
+* Operator "≈" is using the default precision if ± is not used

 **Literal Notation:** p/q